-Note 13.
+Note 12.
 Leases

-We determine if an arrangement is a lease at inception and classify it as either finance or operating.
+We determine if an arrangement is a lease at inception for arrangements with an initial term of more than 12 months, and classify it as either finance or operating.

 Finance leases are generally those that allow us to substantially utilize or pay for the entire asset over its estimated useful life.
-Finance leases are recorded in property, plant and equipment, net, and finance lease liabilities within other current and other non-current liabilities on our Consolidated Balance Sheet.
+Finance leases assets are recorded in property, plant and equipment, net, and finance lease liabilities within other accrued liabilities and other liabilities on our Consolidated Balance Sheets.
 Finance lease assets are amortized in operating expenses on a straight-line basis over the shorter of the estimated useful lives of the assets or the lease term, with the interest component for lease liabilities included in interest expense and recognized using the effective interest method over the lease term.

-Operating leases are recorded in other assets and operating lease liabilities, current and non-current on the Company's Consolidated Balance Sheet.
+Operating leases are recorded in other assets and operating lease liabilities, current and non-current on the Company's Consolidated Balance Sheets.
 Operating lease assets are amortized on a straight-line basis in operating expenses over the lease term.